gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

     </model>
     ```

-## Definition of a frame
+## Definition of explicit and implicit frames

-A frame is defined by a name, an affixed link (mobilized body) and a pose
+A frame is defined by a name, an affixed link (mobilized body) to which the
-with respect to another frame.
+frame is rigidly affixed, and a pose with respect to another frame.
+The pose determines the initial configuration of the frame on the affixed link
+and the frame relative to which it is expressed may be on a different link.

 These definitions can be explicitly encoded using the `<frame>` element with
 `//frame[@name]` and `//frame[@affixed_to]` attributes along with a `<pose>`
 element and `//pose[@frame]` attribute.